-The M.B.A. is available through 1) a totally online format, 2) a totally on-campus format, or 3) a mixed approach (online and on-campus).
+The M.B.A. is available through a totally online format or through a mixture of online and oncampus courses.
 Courses are scheduled to enable a student to complete the M.B.A. in approximately a year if the student uses the mixed approach.
-Using either the totally online format or the totally on-campus format lengthens the minimum completion time to approximately two years.
-Core curriculum courses and emphasis courses for Accounting and for Leadership are available online or in the classroom.
+Using the totally online format lengthens the minimum completion time to approximately two years.
+Most core curriculum and emphasis courses for Accounting and for Leadership are available online or in the classroom.
 Corporate Responsibility emphasis courses are currently available only online.
+All courses - core curriculum and emphasis courses - are available online.

 As a requirement to graduate, students must participate in program assessment activities scheduled near the completion of their coursework.
 Currently, these assessment activities consist of an exit exam, an exit essay, and opinion surveys; these activities take approximately four hours to complete.
-Students can complete these on campus on a scheduled date or may work with the Director of Graduate Studies in Business in securing an off-campus testing center that is more convenient for the student to complete these assessment activities.
-The details of this scheduling are initiated when the student completes the Application for Graduate Degree, which is also a requirement for graduation and must be submitted to the Director of Graduate Studies in Business by the appropriate deadline specified in the University Calendar.
+Students can complete these on campus on a scheduled date or may work with the director of graduate studies in business in securing an off-campus testing center that is more convenient for the student to complete these assessment activities.
+The details of this scheduling are initiated when the student completes the Application for Graduate Degree, which is also a requirement for graduation and must be submitted to the director of graduate studies in business by the appropriate deadline specified in the University Calendar.